cinghiopinghio/latexfbook/README.md

-# latexfbook
+# photobook

-latex commands and definition for a photo book
+A latex `class` to write a photobook with higher control on photo positioning.

+It should work with Blurb website.